jamieroche1987/Battleships/README.md

 3. As a user, I want to be able to see my fleet on the game board.
 4. As a user, I want to be able to see how many ships are remaining after every turn.
 5. As a user, I want to be able to see on the board when I hit or miss the computer fleet.
-6. As a user, I want to be able to see the computers chioces and the result.
+6. As a user, I want to be able to see the computers choices and the result.
-7. As a user, I want to be able to see who won the game.
+7. As a user, I want to be able to see who has won the game.
 8. As a user, i want to be able to play the game again once the game is complete.